queman/DistractedDetector/README.md

 - Method:
   - Manually annotate "Distracted"(1) or  "No distracted" (0) or "No face detected"(2) for 1 frame after every 20 frames (~1 frame/s).
 For simplicity, we ignore the threshold rules while evaluating.
 Then each frame is labeled as "1" immediately when there is a distracted behevior detected (constrainted time = 0 for all attributes).
   - Compare the annotation with the results from FaceMesh + Emotional AI rules' distraction detector
-  - Accuracy = Total number of frames were correctly predicted by model  /   Total number of frames
+  - F1-score = Total number of frames were correctly predicted by model  /   Total number of frames
   - The wrong detection is considered to be the misclassification between "1" and "0" statuses or when more than half of the face is shown but get "2" label.
  - Here is our evaluation on some of the meeting recordings (all with pixel sizes of 352 x 288) from [AMI Meeting Corpus](https://groups.inf.ed.ac.uk/ami/corpus/overview.shtml):